 - boneless chicken: I used boneless, skinless chicken breasts for this recipe.
 But, if you prefer you can use chicken thighs or any meaty part of the chicken.

-- flour: this helps to remove the slime and fresh smell from the meat.
+- flour: all purpose flour helps to remove the slime and fresh smell from the meat.

 - Caribbean green seasoning: this isn’t the typical seasoning for Korean fried chicken.
 But, I’m in T&T and we season our meat (and most things) with Caribbean green seasoning made with chadon beni (culantro), garlic, ginger, pepper, and other fresh herbs (get it on Amazon here).
 Feel free to substitute with your favorite meat seasonings like onion powder, garlic powder, black pepper, soy sauce and more.